 Here are just a few suggestions:

-Food and Catering — Select a caterer which uses locally sourced food, or has a farm-farm-to-table system.
+Food and Catering — Select a caterer who uses locally sourced food, or has a farm-to-table system.

-When choosing a menu, limit the number of meat-based dishes that will be served and consider what fruit and vegetables are in season and locally available.
+When choosing a menu, limit the number of meat-based dishes that will be served.
+Consider which fruits and vegetables are in season and locally available.

 Flowers and decorations — Much like caterers, consider using a florist who sources their plants locally and sustainably.

-Instead of the green oasis often used in arrangements, which is not biodegradable, consider other
+Instead of the green oasis (aka wet floral foam) often used in arrangements, which is not biodegradable, consider choosing vases and arrangements that don’t need it.

 Take the DIY approach and use flowers and foliage you pick yourself.
-In the spring, the Pump House is filled with wild flowers including forsythia, lilacs
+In the spring, the Pump House is filled with wild flowers including forsythia and lilacs.

 For other types of decorations, chose items that can be reused or recycled.
 Avoid buying new things or one-time-use objects, especially things made from plastic.
 Instead, consider a creative reuse of something that already exists, or a vintage rental service.